aaronEberhart/Dapylog/README.md

 --From .py file comment:

-This python file can load a datalog program and deduce facts from it.
+This python file can load a datalog program and learn facts from it.
 The menu that runs with any Dapylog instance will let you see the facts and rules the program knows, run the reasoner, reset